Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Really?

-I have no musical training.
+Especially with, like, I mean, I have no musical training.

 Sorry, I just felt like putting in a little brag there.

-ask you to sing an explanation
+Can I ask you to sing an explanation of what this show is?

-have the one melody in my head.
+but now I only have the one melody in my head

-That's more than i've got oh
+that's more than I've got

-give me a song give me a melody and i'll sing it
+give me a melody and I'll sing it

-okay welcome to do go on we are a podcast where we each research
+On we are a podcast where we each research

-And we tell the others about it
+The others about it

-We start with a question
+we start with a question

-And I'm going to do that right now.
+and I'm going to do that right now

-That was great.
+That was great

 Was it?

-There was a real chance for a rhyme of as well at one point,
+There was a real chance for a rhyme of as well

-Rhyming as well with as well?
+Rhyming as well with as well

-And I didn't.
+And I didn't

-I blacked out.
+I blacked out

-Wow, how did you miss that?
+Wow how did you miss that

-It was a real opportunity.
+It was a real opportunity

-My question for you is, Grace O'Malley is best known as the Irish Queen of what?
+My question for you is, Grace O'Malley is best known as the Irish queen of what?

 Yes.